petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 | Liferay Commerce 2.2.0 | Liferay DXP 7.2 FP 13                 |
 | Liferay Commerce 2.2.1 | Liferay DXP 7.2 FP 15                 |

+When upgrading from Commerce 2.0.7 to 2.1.3, 2.2.0 or 2.2.1, you must first upgrade to Commerce 2.1.0.
+Commerce versions 2.1.3+ only support Liferay DXP 7.1.x and Commerce versions 2.2.0+ only support Liferay DXP 7.2.x.

 ### Applying the Appropriate Fix Pack

 {bdg-primary}`Subscription`